Hero's steam engine was probably a toy (if it was ever actually built) and not

 making the steam exit the nozzles at high speed.
 Try pinching the nozzles shut

 a little more using a pair of pliers.
-Make sure there is some small hole
+Make sure there is

 in each, or the can will rupture from the pressure.
 I have built several of